taocpp/PEGTL/doc/Parser-Reference.md

 ## Input Data

-During a parsing run, the PEGTL uses the an *input* class, e.g. `pegtl::memory_input`, to reference, and pass around references to, (portions of) the input data.
+During a parsing run, the PEGTL uses the an *input* class, e.g. `tao::pegtl::memory_input`, to reference, and pass around references to, (portions of) the input data.

-When dealing with, or implementing, *any* function that is called with an instance of an input class, or internally uses one like the `pegtl::parse()`-functions, it has to be taken into consideration that
+When dealing with, or implementing, *any* function that is called with an instance of an input class, or internally uses one like the `tao::pegtl::parse()`-functions, it has to be taken into consideration that

 1. the input classes do *not* copy the data they reference, they only keep pointers, therefore
 2. the parser functions do *not* copy the data they parse, therefore